Move Window Between Desktops

 Shortcut Action

-Ctrl + Shift + Win + → Move active window right to the next desktop
+Ctrl + Shift + Win + → Move window to next desktop (Windows style)

-Ctrl + Shift + Win + ← Move active window left to the previous desktop
+Ctrl + Shift + Win + ← Move window to previous desktop (Windows style)

 Quick Start